 Question Answer Marks 1 Outline points of interest or difficulty in the following passage.
 5 Matthew 9:32-34, NRSVA After they had gone away, a demoniac who was mute was brought to him.
 And when the demon had been cast out, the one who had been mute spoke; and the crowds were amazed and said, 'Never has anything like this been seen in Israel.'
 But the Pharisees said, 'By the ruler of the demons he casts out the demons.'
 Use Table A:AO1 Knowledge and understanding (5 marks) to mark candidate responses to this question.
 Award up to 5 marks.
 Indicative content Answers may include some of the following ideas, but all relevant material must be credited.
 This comes as part of a series of miracles Jesus performed.
 After the blind men had left Jesus, it tells us that the news spread about his actions throughout the area.
 The mute man was brought to him; this gives no information as to who brought the mute man but suggests it was because of the word being spread about Jesus.
 A demoniac man is a man possessed by evil spirits.
 This suggests the man was behaving in a frenzied way which was understood at the time of Christ as having evil spirits.
 It is sometimes described as having 'an unclean spirit'.
 Jesus' action was to cast out the evil spirit which shows his power over the spirit world.
-He is illustrating that he is not just of earthly significance, which was understood at the line of the spirit world.
-He is illustrating that he is not just of earthly significance, which was understood at the line of the spirit world. but his work belongs to a spiritual realm also.
+He is illustrating that he is not just of earthly significance, but helpener to a cast out man be a series and the series of the series and the series a but his work belongs to a spiritual realm also.
 It was a common belief that spirits could possess people and cause physical and mental illnesses.
 The man was 'mute' which means he was unable to speak.
 After Jesus healed him, the mute man spoke.
 This gave rise to further questions and criticisms by the religious authorities.
 They accused Jesus of working with the demons.